 My last visit was June 2021.
 Always check the spa’s official website for the latest updates: https://botabota.ca/.

 Where: Old-Port of Montreal, near the corner of De la Commune and McGill.
 Walking distance from Square Victoria-OACI metro station.
 Follow signs across a footbridge, under an underpass until you see the gardens.

 When: Monday to Saturday, 10am to 9pm.
 Closed on Sundays.

 What to bring: Swimsuits are mandatory.
 So are flip-flops/sandals – but they don’t rent/sell there so you must bring.
 You must use their robes – the cost is included.
 Optional but handy: a water bottle you can fill up and plastic bag for your wet suit (they do not provide).
 Locker, towels and basic shampoo/conditioner, etc is included.

 How Much: Three hours in the water circuits costs from $70 (low season, during the week) to $85 (high season, weekend.)
-They sometimes offer discounts for locals, 55+, or others so check the website for special offers.
+The price for 2 hours starting at dusk is $60 any day of the week.
+Packages with food are available.
+They sometimes offer discounts for locals, 55+, education or health workers, or others so check the website for special offers.

 Want more spa inspiration?
 Lonely Planet’s Wellness Escapes is a lovely hardcover filled with eye candy photos of hot springs, saunas, spas and other wellness resorts from around the world.
 These are expensive and often remote destinations, but even if you never get there, you can use this as a starting point for researching dream trips.